relay-network/receiver-legacy/README.md

 ## Documentation

-For full documentation, visit [docs.relay.cc](https://docs.relay.cc/relay/relay-receiver).
+Full API documentation and examples are on their way!

 ## License

-Licensed under the MIT License, Copyright © 2022-present [Relay](https://relay.cc).
+Licensed under the MIT License, Copyright © 2022-present [Relay](https://relay.network).

 See [LICENSE](./LICENSE) for more information.